-Filip Krenus set up Honey-tongued Theatre Productions in 2012. aiming to create a cultural bridge between the United Kingdom and South-Eastern Europe.
+Filip Krenus is celebrating the fifth anniversary of setting up Honey-tongued Theatre Productions this year.
+When he set it up in 2012, he aimed to create a cultural bridge between the United Kingdom and South-Eastern Europe.
 He set up and produced the first festival of Croatian contemporary drama in London Short Shrift , which was sponsored by the Croatian Ministry of Culture and the Embassy of the Republic of Croatia in the United Kingdom.
-The event, featuring five top Croatian playwrights and bringing to London some of the best young Croatian actors and directors, was a part of the Welcome Croatia – festival celebrating Croatia joining the EU.
+The event featured five top Croatian playwrights and brought to London some of the best young Croatian actors and directors.

 In Croatia, Filip has collaborated with several theatre companies.
 He has translated the comedy The Complete Works of William Shakespeare – Abridged for Teatar EXIT, one of the most acclaimed Croatian theatres.
 The translation served as a basis for the Croatian version of the project for which he was also assistant director.

-Filip also translates for audio-visual media and is praised for his translations for the Croatian National Television.
+Filip also translates for audio-visual media (Croatian National Television).

 Fay’s directing credits include: Berenice (The Space, January 2015) and Balloon (Vault Festival, 2015).
 She is due to direct a production of Lorca's Blood Wedding at the Bread and Roses Theatre this summer.